sci-42ver/SICP_SDF/sicp_notes.md

 - [syntactic form](https://cs.brown.edu/courses/csci1730/2008/Manual/reference/syntax.html#:~:text=Each%20syntactic%20form%20is%20described,%2Dform%20id%20...)) -> BNF for example.
 - `(adjoin-term term term-list)` assumes join one higher-order term at the head of the list.
   > so long as we guarantee that the procedures (such as add-terms) that use ad-join-term always call it with a *higher-order term than appears in the list*
+- > Neither of these types is “above” the other in any natural way, since one polynomial like `y^2*x` may be thought as both types.
 ## lec
 ### lec05
 It says about `list` which has not been said up to the book corresponding chapter.